No, sir, this isn't a run-of-the-mill post about keeping your RV cool in the summer.

 This is the #1 best way to keep your camper cool on a hot day aside from chasing elevation.
 Chasing elevation costs more in gas money and time.

-If you can park where you are shaded for even half of the day, that's better than nothing.
+If you can park in the shade for even half of the day, that's better than nothing.

 See what you can do.